acaizu00/about-me-/README.md

 - dont sexualize me as a person.

 - do NOT copy or take any inspo from my skins w/o my permission. i will 100% call you out on it.

+- i'd like to think i'm pretty easy to have a convo with. u can quite literally talk to me abt anything and i'll be happy to chat.

-- c+h encouraged/permitted only if i recognize/know you.
+- c+h freely if i recognize/know you.

 - dont be weird and we'll be cool.